SoftUni-Internal/interactive-content/EN/02-Functions/05-Arrow-Functions.md

 Arrow functions `=>` were introduced with [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).

-With the new syntax we can often obtain more concise code.
+With the new syntax we can often create more concise code.

-In some cases translating multi-line callbacks to one-liners, thanks to features like the implicit return.
+In some cases, translating multi-line callbacks to one-liners, thanks to features like the implicit return.

 Arrow functions cannot replace standard functions everywhere.

-There are some contexts where we cannot use them, and we will see why.
+There are some contexts where we cannot use them, and we will see why

 Example: